Shalaka07/carver-edison-takehome/README.md

 Running the API - <br />
 The Flask API can be run locally with the `python3 app.py` command from inside venv.
-Once the API is running, open a new terminal and use CURL to make a POST request to the API. <br />
+Once the API is running, open a new terminal and use CURL to make a POST request to the API.
+You may be required to install CURL on your system if not already installed. <br />

 `curl -i -H "Content-Type:application/json" -X POST -d '{"filters":{"Languages":["spanish","italian"], "Salary":{"max":300000,"min":100000}, "Date":{}}}' http://localhost:5000/`